Language reference

 Control Flow

-Expressions, statements, conditions, loops, and hardware-centric FSM sequencing — the tools for making a Livt design do something useful.
+Expressions, statements, conditions, loops, and hardware-oriented sequencing: the tools for making Livt designs do useful work.

 livt